-As at 31 December 2012 As at 1 January 2012
+As at 31 December As at 1 January

+2012 2012

+(In thous (In thousands)

 Increase (decrease) in:

 Statements of Financial Position

-Net defined benefit liability ₽30,700,330 ₽7,793,627
+Net defined benefit liability ₽30,700 ₽7,794

-Other comprehensive income (26,379,563) (2,961,237)
+Other comprehensive income 23,418 2,961

-Retained earnings (4,320,767) (4,832,390)
+Retained earnings 21,991 2,045

 2012

+(In thousands)

 Profit or Loss

-Net benefit income ₽511,623
+Net benefit income ₽512

-Profit for the year 511,623
+Profit for the year 512

-Attributable to the owners of the Group 511,623
+Attributable to the owners of the Group 512

-• PAS 27, Separate Financial Statements (as revised in 2011)

-As a consequence of the issuance of the new PFRS 10, Consolidated Financial Statements, and PFRS 12, Disclosure of Interests in Other Entities, what remains of PAS 27 is limited to accounting for subsidiaries, jointly controlled entities, and associates in the separate financial statements.
+- PAS 27, Separate Financial Statements (as revised in 2011) As a consequence of the issuance of the new PFRS 10, Consolidated Financial Statements, and PFRS 12, Disclosure of Interests in Other Entities, what remains of PAS 27 is limited to accounting for subsidiaries, jointly controlled entities, and associates in the separate financial statements.
 The adoption of the amended PAS 27 will not have a significant impact on the separate financial statements of the entities in the Group.
-The amendment becomes effective for annual periods beginning on or after January 1, 2013.

-• PAS 28, Investments in Associates and Joint Ventures (as revised in 2011) As a consequence of the issuance of the new PFRS 11, Joint Arrangements, and PFRS 12, Disclosure of Interests in Other Entities, PAS 28 has been renamed PAS 28, Investments in Associates and Joint Ventures, and describes the application of the equity method to investments in joint ventures in addition to associates.
-The amendment becomes effective for annual periods beginning on or after January 1, 2013.
-The Group does not anticipate that the adoption of this standard will have a significant impact on its financial position and performance.
+The amendment becomes effective for annual periods beginning on or after January 1, 2013. - PAS 28, Investments in Associates and Joint Ventures (as revised in 2011) As a consequence of the issuance of the new PFRS 11, Joint Arrangements, and PFRS 12, Disclosure of Interests in Other Entities, PAS 28 has been renamed PAS 28, Investments in Associates and Joint Ventures, and describes the application of the equity method to investments in joint ventures in addition to associates.
+The amendment becomes effective for annual periods beginning on or after January 1, 2013. - Philippine Interpretation IFRIC 20, Stripping Costs in the Production Phase of a Surface Mine This interpretation applies to waste removal (stripping) costs incurred in surface mining activity, during the production phase of the mine.
+The interpretation addresses the accounting for the benefit from the stripping activity.
+The interpretation is effective for annual periods beginning on or after January 1, 2013.
+The Parent Company will move its activities to the North Panian area in 2013, and assess the impact of this new area in its stripping operations.
+This may have an impact on the application of this Interpretation.